 Master Inservice Plans (MIP)

-To assist districts and teachers in the transfer of inservice points from one Florida district to another, the Department of Education offers a:
+To assist districts and teachers in the transfer of inservice points from one Florida school district to another, the Department of Education offers a Transfer of Inservice Form (PDF).

 Though this form can ensure accurate inservice records transfers, district use is not required.